-The system alerts the driver by emitted a tone, or beeping noise when the car is close to the object.
+The system alerts the driver by emitting a tone or beeping noise when the car is close to the object.
 As the car gets closer, the tone becomes louder and more constant to let the driver know they need to reverse the car’s direction.

 You can choose between an audible or visual parking sensor system